 When is Game of Thrones next on?

 The other thing we know is that the season will comprise just six episodes.
 Some of these episodes will be longer than normal though, which should soften the blow a little - the final two episodes will be a whopping 80 minutes each.

 Season 8 photos

-We may not have had much video content from the new season, but HBO has at least unveiled a load of photos from the final season.
+HBO has unveiled a load of photos from the final season.
 Predictably, they don't reveal much though: mostly that people will be doing a lot of brooding in big fur coats, which we probably could have guessed anyway really.

 What to expect from season 8